Quack842/quacks-coin-divider/README.md

     * Select the "main" branch and select the "Save" button.
     * Now a link has been generated for the Live Website.
 <br>

+# Credits

+I would like to thank my family for helping me with some of the errors and understand why the errors accured and how to fix them.
+A big thanks to the fellow Slack community that helped me catch the errors and bugs I have not noticed at first.

 # End Product
 [Back To Top](#quacks-coin-divider) <br>